conda-forge/cupy-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `cupy, cupy-core` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `cupy` can be installed with `conda`:

 ```
-conda install cupy cupy-core
+conda install cupy
 ```

 or with `mamba`:

 ```
-mamba install cupy cupy-core
+mamba install cupy
 ```

 It is possible to list all of the versions of `cupy` available on your platform with `conda`: